MicrosoftLearning/AZ-2007-Accelerate-app-development-by-using-GitHub-Copilot/Instructions/Demos/DEMO_module3_2-create-code-copilot-chat.md

     ```

+### Summary

-In this exercise, you used the inline chat feature to update the `GenerateSalesData` and `QuarterlySalesReport` methods.
+In this demo, you used the inline chat feature to update the `GenerateSalesData` and `QuarterlySalesReport` methods.
 You added new fields to the `SalesData` data structure and then updated the `GenerateSalesData` method to generate data for the new fields.
 You also updated the `QuarterlySalesReport` method to include calculations for quarterly profit and profit percentage.
 You also added calculations for quarterly sales, profit, and profit percentage by department.